top of page

 Am I ready for a knee replacement?

-It is an excellent option for those patients with significant knee arthritis who are troubled in every day activities.
+Knee replacement is an excellent option for those patients with significant knee arthritis who are troubled in every day activities.
 Typically, patients are ready when they are having sleep disturbances and their walking distance is limited by knee pain.
 Other indications include when the knee can no longer be trusted due to giving way, significant stiffness or when the shape of the leg changes, impairing function.
-The vast majority of patients recover to be free of any painkillers with a comfortable, stable knee.

 What can and can't I do with a knee replacement?